drkpxl/city_shadow/codebase.md

         if not coords:
             return

-        # If this is a building, check its real-world area:
+        # If this is a building, check area:
         if 'building' in props:
             area_m2 = self.geometry.approximate_polygon_area_m2(coords)
-            # Retrieve the minimum area threshold from style settings
             min_area = self.style_manager.style.get('min_building_area', 600.0)

             if area_m2 < min_area:
-                # Skip buildings smaller than the threshold
+                return  # skip small buildings
-                return

             # Otherwise, transform coordinates and store the building
             transformed = [transform(lon, lat) for lon, lat in coords]